Hank Aaron, baseball's one-time home run king, dies at 86 - WHIZ News

 “I feel quite proud of myself for doing something like this,” Aaron said.
 “It’s just a small thing that can help zillions of people in this country.”

-The Atlanta Braves, Aaron’s longtime team, said he died peacefully in his sleep.
+The Atlanta Braves, Aaron’s longtime team, said he died in his sleep.
 No cause was given.

 The Hammer set a wide array of career hitting records during a 23-year career spent mostly with the Milwaukee and Atlanta Braves, including RBIs, extra-base hits and total bases.